rafl/nanomsg-raw/README.md

 `NN_RCVBUF` socket option on the receiving end of the connection.
 The `NN_SNDBUF` socket option is ignored.
 In addition to the buffer, one message of arbitrary size will fit into the buffer.
-That way, even messages larger than the buffer can be transfered via inproc connection.
+That way, even messages larger than the buffer can be transferred via inproc connection.

 This transport's ID is `NN_INPROC`.